 The six cross functional governance boards previously introduced have reduced to four in an attempt to improve in capital investment decision, enhance supply chain management and better utilisation of Group resources.

-SLT has a code of conduct that applies to all employees and third parties who deal with the Company.
-The Code sets out principles to guide employees in carrying out their duties and responsibilities to the highest standards of personal and corporate integrity when dealing with SLT, its competitors, customers, suppliers and the community.
-The processes and standards in the Code are intended to enhance investor confidence and rapport, and to ensure that decision-making is properly carried out in the best interests of the Group.
-The Code covers areas such as equal opportunity employment practices, workplace health and safety, conduct in the workplace, business conduct, protection of SLT’s assets, proprietary information and intellectual property, data protection, confidentiality, conflict of interest, and non-solicitation of customers and employees.
-The code is posted on SLT’s internal website.
+SLT has adopted a Code of Ethics for Directors and a more detailed Code of Conduct for the employees, which extended to third parties who deal with the Company.
+The Code sets out principles to guide employees in carrying out their duties and responsibilities to the highest standards of personal and corporate integrity when dealing with SLT, its competitors, customers, suppliers, and the community.
+Processes and standards in the Code are intended to enhance investor confidence and rapport, and to ensure that decision-making is properly carried out in the best interests of the Group.
+The Code covers areas such as equal opportunity employment practices, workplace health and safety, conduct in the workplace, business conduct, protection of SLT’s assets, proprietary information and intellectual property, data protection, security, resilience, conflict of interest, and non-solicitation of customers and employees.
+The Code is posted on SLT’s internal website.
 Policies and standards are clearly stipulated to guide employees in carrying out their daily tasks.

 There are no material contracts entered into by SLT or any of its subsidiaries that involve the interests of the CEO, any Director, or the controlling shareholders, Secretary to the Treasury and the Global Telecommunications Holdings, N.V.